queryluke/masseffect-5e-data/data/rules/travel.md

 Each Cluster is composed of __Systems__, and, in turn, each System contains a group of planetary objects (generally a star and any number of planets and their moons, planetoids, asteroids, comets and other celestial bodies).

 For example, Earth is a planet in the Sol System, which is the only system in the Local Cluster.
 Tuchanka (the homeworld of the Krogan) is part of the Aralakh System, which is one of 3 systems in the Krogan DMZ cluster.

 __Note on names__: You may wonder why the names aren’t more “alien”.
 Our best guess is that the names are either part of a human-centered database (in which names were provided to the entries by humans), or that the names have been translated into similar human-cultured counterparts.
-For example, the Athena Nebula is home of the Asari, a race of androgynous beings that associate themselves to a female gender.
+For example, the Athena Nebula is home of the Asari, a species of androgynous beings that associate themselves to a female gender.
 Thus the nebula’s name (in Asari) might be a cultural figure, turn-of-phase, or mystical entity that is best represented as Athena in human culture.

 ### Traveling between clusters, systems, and planets

 #### Space Transports
 There four types of transports in the game: land, water, air, and space.
 To leave a planet or move between planets in a system requires a space transport.
 For simplicity's sake, travel within a system (from any celestial body to another) takes less than 24 hours.
 Using the Sol system as an example, a party could leave Earth and arrive at Io, Europa, Pluto, or Sol’s Mass Relay within 24 hours.
 The GM can adjust this time as they see fit.
 A rickety ship might move more slowly and require many stops at moons and planets along the way.
 A very fast ship might make the journey from Earth to Pluto within a few hours.

 #### Leaving a planet
 The time it takes to leave a planet varies widely based on how regulated space traffic is on that planet.
 On urban worlds like Thessia or the Citadel, it can take as long as 2-4 hours to orbit and dock.
 On uninhabited worlds, your ship can land and leave as quickly as the pilot is capable.
 This can take as little as a few minutes.
 Finding a safe place to land might take a little longer.

 #### Starships
 To travel from system to system, or cluster to cluster, your party will need to use a starship.
 Every starship has a __range__ attribute which represents the number of system and cluster jumps it can make in a 24 hour period.
 Traveling between systems in a cluster or jumping from one cluster to another takes 1 range.

 Traveling between systems is the same as traveling between planets.
 You can move to any other system within a cluster